Presented by: Dr. Sandy Kirk

 h) Keeping a pH meter in good condition.
 Storage is important.
 NEVER LEAVE IT SOAKING IN WATER rather store the glass bulb wet with pH 7 buffer (or a dilute potassium chloride solution).
 If using a commercial storage solution match it to the manufacturer of the meter as there is more than one type of reference cell material in use today.
 If the storage solution has been allowed to dry out it should be soaked in buffer for at least 24 hours.

 i) Keep the glass bulb clean at all times.
 The glass bulbs for the pH meter can get dirty; one of the biggest reasons is protein but there are other materials as well.
 The response will become slower.
 You can buy commercial cleaning solutions from Hannah (editors note: including one specifically for wine making) but that can be a bit expensive.
 Alternatively you could try using some laundry cleaners with enzymes to clean the electrode or meat tenderizer.
 Meat tenderizer is primarily papaya proteinase (papain) derived from the papaya plant.
 Some pH electrodes that have become unresponsive can be salvaged by soaking in a hot solution of KCl or HCl.
+When calibrating your pH meter against buffers of pH 7 and 4 or lower it is very important to calibrate against the pH 7 buffer first to avoid erroneous results from the device.

 3. Between pH and TA what is more important to keep the fermentation healthy?
 The pH is more important.
 In wine making there is a magic figure of pH 3.55.
 Above that the pH of the must will rise during fermentation, and below it will drop.
 Aim for a starting pH 3.55 or less.
 There can be some confusion about pH and TA.
 PH depends on the ratio of unionized acid to ionized acid.
 TA is the sum of ionized and unionized acid.
 The two are related but behave independently